devopsdays/devopsdays-web/content/events/2019-berlin/program/yair-etziony.md

 +++
-Title = "When will DevOps die?""
+Title = "When will DevOps die?"
 Type = "talk"
 Speakers = ["yair-etziony"]
 +++